• Skip to main content

 Units Scale

-• 2 ounces diced pancetta bacon (see notes 1 & 3)
+• 2 ounces diced pancetta bacon, or regular bacon (see notes 1 & 3)

 • ½ pint heavy cream (more if needed)